Lucien Darjeun Meadows

 All around this Baltimore campus, the tulip poplars are beginning to leaf out in brilliant, foamy green, and they are subtle: they seem to float, though they weigh me down, upsetting me with their sudden tongues and their colour.
 They are nothing at all and also just like your “Tulips,” just like the fracture of greens into gold, red, brown now out here in Northern Colorado.
 Two thousand miles away and over a decade later.
 This is the sea, then, this great abeyance.

-In the spring of the tulip poplars, I walk among the wealthy white students at this private liberal arts college thanks to a Native Students Scholarship, a Pell Grant, and a fair amount of luck.
+In the spring of the tulip poplars, I walk among the wealthy white students at this private liberal arts college thanks to two scholarships, a Pell Grant, and a fair amount of luck.
 I am silent and watching and making stone out of everything on the first day of the term, eavesdropping on their talk of where they spent winter holidays (places I’d never heard of) or what classes they were taking this semester (fields that, surely, couldn’t lead to a secure job).